acrolinx/acrolinx-coding-guidance/topics/scheduling.md

 Acrolinx works for both small and large teams of writers.

-In general, you shouldn't have to worry about scaling problems.
+You shouldn't have to worry about scaling problems.
 Acrolinx takes care of this for you.

-If you’re planning to significantly increase the checking load, talk to Acrolinx Support in advance.
+But if you’re planning to significantly increase the checking load, talk to Acrolinx Support.
 We can fine-tune the scalability of your instance.

-When you buil your integration, follow the best practices for communication with Acrolinx.
+When you build your integration, follow the best practices for communication with Acrolinx.

-Use the following guidelines to minimize issues and maximize the user experience.
+Use the following guidelines to minimize issues and maximize your user experience.

 ## Integration development instance `partner-dev.acrolinx.sh`